Ken Landreaux: Career statistics

 In 1264 games over 11 seasons, Landreaux compiled a .268 batting average (1099-for-4101) with 522 runs, 180 doubles, 45 triples, 91 home runs, 479 RBI, 145 stolen bases, 299 base on balls, 421 strikeouts, .317 on-base percentage and .400 slugging percentage.
 Defensively, he recorded a .981 fielding percentage at all three outfield positions.
 In postseason play covering 24 games, he batted .221 (15-for-68) with 6 runs and 4 RBI.

 Post-playing career

-After retiring, Landreaux abused substances.
-After achieving sobriety, he worked as a counselor at Bellwood Health Center in Bellflower, California.
+After retiring, he worked as a counselor at Bellwood Health Center in Bellflower, California.
 He and Darrell Jackson, a former baseball teammate, founded the Athletic Connection Team to aid athletes with substance use problems.
 Landreaux spends his time teaching young baseball players at the Urban Youth Academy in Compton.
 Ken Landreaux returned to Arizona State University in 2012 and earned a Bachelor of Liberal Studies Degree in 2014.

 Personal life

 Landreaux is a cousin of former major league third baseman Enos Cabell.